 We mention this because it can be easy to see this drop and get rid of all of your current keywords.
 But if you understand that this is simply how the App Store works, you will wait until this boost wears off and see where your rankings stabilize, for each keyword.

-Our most successful customers, like this guy, report that you should wait about four weeks for your rankings to level off.
+Our most successful customers, report that you should wait about four weeks for your rankings to level off.
 We agree and recommend waiting 4-6 weeks before updating your keywords again.

 Where Do You Find Great Keyword Ideas?